 Please take the time to read the history of the lighthouse below and to watch the documentary about Emmaline Madigan and her many years of living and working at the Lighthouse.

-The Township of The Archipelago leases the Pointe au Baril Lighthouse from the Ministry of Transport.
+The Township of The Archipelago leases the Pointe Au Baril Lighthouse from the Ministry of Fisheries and Oceans.
 The site has a panoramic view of the channel and is accessible by boat only.
 It is a popular stop for residents and visitors who come to view the historical photos and artifacts of the region or to take a guided tour.
 There is a small gift shop selling baking, t-shirts and hats.

-View Location of the Pointe au Baril Lighthouse
+View Location of the Pointe Au Baril Lighthouse.
+(1734 Georgian Bay Water)

 Lighthousefriends.com provides a detailed history of the Lighthouse.

 In the 1870s, fur traders from Penetanguishene lost a canoe along the eastern shore of Georgian Bay, and it was discovered the following spring by stranded fur traders, who helped themselves to a barrel of whiskey found in the canoe.
 After some whiskey-fueled merrymaking, the traders left the empty barrel on the point as a marker, and soon thereafter French mariners started to refer to the place as Pointe au Baril, meaning "Barrel Point.

 The usefulness of the barrel was later improved, when a tradition started wherein the first returning fisherman would light a lamp in the barrel to guide the rest of the fleet back to safe harbour.
 A portion of the barrel was removed and the lamp placed inside so that its light was only visible when the fishermen were approaching along a safe course.